zachjob/bitmaker/README.md

 - drink has the wrong ingredients
 - syntax error

-You can look at the `episode.json` file in each episode folder to see what temperature each beverage should be as well as what ingredients it should contain (though you shouldn't modify this file).
+You can look at the `episode.json` file in each episode folder to see what temperature each beverage should be as well as what ingredients it should contain (note: you shouldn't modify this file).

-Complete the remaining episodes using your newly learned debugging techniques to make all of our Star Trek characters happy!
+Feel free to change any `.rb` files inside of each `/episode-XX/` folder in order to fix the problem.
+Some exercises have multiple bugs.
+How you fix issues is up to you: for example, you could adjust a program's logic and / or increase the amount times components are stocked.
+As long as our characters get the drink they want with the right ingredients and at the right temperature, then any fix is valid.

+And now, fix the issues the remaining episodes.
+Engage!

 > Debugging is anticipated with distaste, performed with reluctance, and bragged about forever.
 *- Dan Kaminsky*